Part II in the series. See also Part 1: Ripper vs Stripper…

 In the muffle of voices in the crowd of onlookers at the crime scene, one news reporter says ‘A great dame and a Great Dane!’

-The film penned for the screen by Robert Blees is as grisly as it is provocative for 1958 theater goers.
-Predating Psycho 1960 by two years, the idea of having your belly ripped open or slashed is quite horrific for a decade of films that were suppose to epitomize the American Dream and social moral codes that were stark in contrast to the characters in this story.
+The film penned for the screen by Robert Blees is as grisly as it is provocative for 1958 theatergoers.
+Predating Psycho 1960 by two years, the idea of having your belly ripped open or slashed is quite horrific for a decade of films that were supposed to epitomize the American Dream and social moral codes that were stark in contrast to the characters in this story.

-Much like Constance Towers character of Kelly in Sam Fuller’s Naked Kiss 1964, Kelly tries to run from her past, and relocate in a freshly scrubbed community, only to find that it’s dark secrets brewing below the surface, just waiting to scorch her for her efforts.
+Much like Constance Towers’ character of Kelly in Sam Fuller’s Naked Kiss 1964, Kelly tries to run from her past, and relocate to a freshly scrubbed community, only to find that its dark secrets brewing below the surface, just waiting to scorch her for her efforts.
 Yolanda…in trying to escape her brutal attack and mental breakdown, winds up right in the midst of a very dangerous landscape herself.

 You can see traces of the genius of Gerd Oswald’s direction over the camera work in the iconic television sci-fi/philosophical series The Outer Limits.
 1963-1965.
 Aided by the cinematography of Burnett Guffey-

-(From Here To Eternity 1953, Birdman of Alcatraz 1962, Bonnie and Clyde 1967) The dark and disturbing Film Noir frames under his direction creates an environment where no one seems wholesome, faces are either skewed anonymous or ominous, lecherous , dispirited, melancholy, despairing, pining or perverted..
+(From Here To Eternity 1953, Birdman of Alcatraz 1962, Bonnie and Clyde 1967) The dark and disturbing Film Noir frames under his direction create an environment where no one seems wholesome, faces are either skewed anonymous or ominous, lecherous, dispirited, melancholy, despairing, pining, or perverted.

-Gyspy tells everyone to get up on their feet.
-“This’ll give us a good chance to empty the ash trays.”
+Gypsy tells everyone to get up on their feet.
+“This’ll give us a good chance to empty the ashtrays.”
 She’s cocky and jovial, sassy and all lit up with sequins and a cheap sort of polished aloofness.

 Bill responds, ” I love you two Joanie…nice to see you haven’t been raided yet.”